Kafka_SASL_SCRAM Authentication based

 };

-Kafka client requires a protocol setting file when connecting with SASL_SCRAM.
-The file extension is properties, and the content includes the SASL authentication protocol and SCRAM encryption class. [ Kafka protocol setting file ]
+Kafka client requires a protocol configuration file when connecting via SASL_SCRAM.
+The file extension is properties, and its contents define the SASL authentication protocol and the SCRAM encryption class. [ Kafka protocol configuration file ]

 security.protocol=SASL_PLAINTEXT